Add comment May 31st, 2013

 1 comment August 28th, 2011

-I understand the argument that keeping and bearing arms is an absolute right, but I agree with the Milwaukee Journal Sentinel’s editorial that Wisconsin would be better served by a concealed carry permitting system that included some required training.
+I understand the argument that keeping and bearing arms is an absolute right, treatment but I agree with the Milwaukee Journal Sentinel’s editorial that Wisconsin would be better served by a concealed carry permitting system that included some required training.

 A class on the legal obligations of self-defense alone would be invaluable.